tamalika1406/tamalika1406/README.md

 # Hello There! 👋
 Welcome to my GitHub profile!
 I'm Tamalika, an analytics consulting professional with 4.5 years of experience at ZS Associates.
 I am a data storyteller, passionate about driving business impact and decision-making with data.
+I recently graduated with a Masters's degree in Business Analytics from the University of California, Davis, and am currently on the lookout for a perfect corporate match.
 Hit me up if you want to debate analytics, statistics, machine learning, or any other data-related topics :)

 ## 📚 Expertise
 - Data analysis and visualization